nakulpathak3/nakulpathak3.github.io/_posts/2020-02-06-learning-react-single-page.md

 $ rails new star-wars-api --webpack=react --database=postgresql
 ```

-I loved the quick setup ability.
+I loved the flags that let me setup react and PostgreSQL so easily.
 I actually realized this after I'd set up the app but I think this is great to know for future projects.

 Overall, it was a fun experience.
 I should beautify the app but don't feel like writing CSS and there are other things I gotta learn/contribute to :)